 Republicans love to go on about how voter ID laws have no effect on whether or not people can vote.
 But if these laws didn’t prevent likely-Democrats from voting, why would they bother passing them?
 The ACLU reports 34 states require some form of ID at the poll, and seven states have very strict photo ID laws.

-As it turns out, a whopping 21 million of us and our fellow Americans do not have the required government-issues photo ID’s required to vote in many states.
+As it turns out, a whopping 21 million of us and our fellow Americans do not have the required government-issued photo ID’s required to vote in many states.
 Why is getting a photo ID such a huge obstacle?
 As Supreme Court Justice Ruth Bader Ginsberg wrote in her scorching six-page dissent on a 2014 ruling for a draconian voter ID law in Texas, it’s harder than you think.
 Because getting a photo ID requires many hidden fees and underlying expenses and hassles, Ginsberg declares it amounts to a poll tax.

 Sure enough, the fees and related expenses for obtaining acceptable photo IDs are out of reach for many due to the expenses and hassles.
 How can you get a driver’s license if no one you know has a reliable car?
 If you have one, how do you renew it if you owe parking tickets or fix-it tickets for a broken tail light and can’t afford to pay?
 What if your mother gave birth to you at home instead of a hospital and you hence don’t have any birth certificate?
 Many forms of ID require a birth certificate.
 What if you’ve gotten married and your name no longer matches the name on your birth certificate?
 A Texas judge almost got barred from voting in 2013 because her drivers’ license had her maiden name as her middle name and hence didn’t match all her public records.
 All those obstacles cost money and are major hassles to fix.